Greenroom-Robotics/ros_semantic_release_action/README.md

 ### Tag & Release using native runners:

 By default the action will build for both ARM and x86.
-If you want to build for only one architecture, you can use the `arch` input.
+We want to only build a single arch on each runner which is why we use 2 jobs with a different `--arch` flag.
+Note, we also disable changelog generation and GitHub release creation for the ARM job as this would cause a duplicate release and changelog pushes which will fail.
+Note, the `arm` `.deb` will not be published to the github release as a result (but will be published to the PPA).

 ```yml
 name: Tag & Release